Names of God in Judaism: HaShem

 It is common Jewish practice to restrict the use of the names of God to a liturgical context.
 In casual conversation some Jews, even when not speaking Hebrew, will call God HaShem (השם), which is Hebrew for 'the Name' (compare Leviticus 24:11 and Deuteronomy 28:58).
 When written, it is often abbreviated to ה׳.
 Likewise, when quoting from the Tanakh or prayers, some pious Jews will replace Adonai with HaShem.
 For example, when making audio recordings of prayer services, HaShem will generally be substituted for Adonai.

+In modern Israeli society, the use of 'HaShem' has expanded beyond religious circles, often serving as a cultural idiom for secular and traditional Jews to express gratitude or hope through phrases such as 'Baruch HaShem' or 'Be'Ezrat HaShem.

 A popular expression containing this phrase is Baruch HaShem, meaning "Thank God" (literally, 'Blessed be the Name').

 Samaritans use the Aramaic equivalent Shema (ࠔࠌࠀ, 'the name') in much the same situations as Jews use HaShem.

 Shalom

 Talmudic authors, ruling on the basis of Gideon's name for an altar (YHVH-Shalom, according to Judges 6:24), write that "the name of God is 'Peace (Pereq ha-Shalom, Shabbat 10b); consequently, a Talmudic opinion (Shabbat, 10b) asserts that one would greet another with the word shalom in order for the word not to be forgotten in the exile.
 But one is not permitted to greet another with the word Shalom in unholy places such as a bathroom, because of the holiness of the name.